Affected City Services

 Businesses and Business Operations

-If members of the public observe a public gathering of more than five (5) people, they can contact Licensing and Bylaw Services at 905-546-2489.
+- If residents observe a public gathering of more than 10 people, they can contact Licensing and Bylaw Services at 905-546-2489.

 Online services available: